• Skip to primary navigation

 What Are Dangerous Levels Of Formaldehyde?

-Any read outs above 0.94% of formaldehyde in the home can cause negative reactions in people residing within the residence.
-Formaldehyde often can cause flare ups of asthma or COPD.
+Any readouts above 0.94% of formaldehyde in the home can cause negative reactions in residents.
+Formaldehyde can often cause flare-ups of asthma or COPD.
 It is important to have a working air quality control monitor in the house if you or a loved one suffers from these ailments.
-Knowledge of rising pollutant numbers will help you prepare and remediate the harmful contaminants.
-One way to remediate formaldehyde from the home is by utilizing a deep-bed activated carbon filter.
+Knowledge of rising pollutant numbers will help you prepare and remediate harmful contaminants.
+A deep-bed activated carbon filter is one way to remediate formaldehyde from home.

 What Can Be Done To Limit Pollutants In The Home?

-Removing harmful pollutants in the home involves cleaning and decluttering as well as being armed with technology to help you monitor the levels.
+Removing harmful pollutants in the home involves cleaning and decluttering and being armed with technology to help you monitor the levels.
 One of the first things that can be done is to quit smoking.
-Smoking or allowing people to smoke in the home can increase levels of formaldehyde and increase the risk of cancer causing irritants in the air.
-Smoke is also a trigger for asthma and harmful for those with COPD.
+Smoking or allowing people to smoke in the home can increase levels of formaldehyde and increase the risk of cancer-causing irritants in the air.
+Smoke is also a trigger for asthma and harmful to those with COPD.

-Keeping your home clean will also reduce the pollutants that are laying around on surfaces and floating through the air.
+Keeping your home clean will also reduce the pollutants lying around on surfaces and floating through the air.
 Establish a routine dusting and wiping routine.
-Keep all surfaces clean and even the blades on ceiling fans should be routinely wiped as well as any vents in the home.
-Crafting projects that involve paint, clue and other chemicals should all be performed in well ventilated spaces or outdoors if at all possible.
+Keep all surfaces clean; even the blades on ceiling fans should be routinely wiped, as well as any vents in the home.
+Crafting projects involving paint, clue, and other chemicals should all be performed in well-ventilated spaces or outdoors if possible.
 Some air filtration systems can help to reduce air born contaminants that are less harmful.
-Properly clean bathrooms, laundry rooms and kitchens that could develop mold.
+Properly clean bathrooms, laundry rooms, and kitchens that could develop mold.
 Mold is a very harmful irritant.

-Removing carpet will help reduce levels of formaldehyde in the home and will also cut back on dust particles that become trapped in the textile of the carpet.
-A dehumidifier should also be utilized in homes that have a higher humidity or air moisture factor.
-This will greatly cut back on the moisture in the air and increase the air quality.
+Removing the carpet will help reduce levels of formaldehyde in the home and cut back on dust particles that become trapped in the carpet’s textile.
+A dehumidifier should also be utilized in homes with higher humidity or air moisture.
+This will greatly reduce the air’s moisture and increase the air quality.

 The Best Air Quality Monitor for Formaldehyde – Reviews